As the pace of change has been so quick, moving forwards we will bring service updates together onto this page.

 We are registered as an essential service provider with the Department of Health and Social Care during the COVID pandemic.

 Open hours: During the COVID 19 pandemic please send your payroll instructions early and allow extra time for processing.
-As with the previous lockdowns we may be closing one or both offices for some or all of the day on Thursdays and Fridays, this will depend upon the work load on the particular day as well as our local lockdown tier.
-We will be available on normal working hours otherwise.
+We may close one or both offices for some or all of the day on Thursdays and Fridays early in the month, we will be available on normal working hours otherwise.

 We are continuing to operate fairly normally but please allow extra time wherever possible as we have been affected by the latest wave of COVID causing far higher than normal staff absence.
 HMRC have released some updated templates for CJRS grant claims for 16 or more employees and their calculator has also been updated.
 Note employees are still paid the same 80% even if the grant has been reduced.